Germanins6/Zero-Engine/README.md

 * v0.3: [Latest version]

-  -For this version we added Physics System.
+  -For this version We've implemented Physics System.

-  -GameObjects can have three different types of Collider:
+  -Gameobjects can build three different types of primitive shapes to generate colliders:
   - Box
   - Sphere
   - Capsule

-  -Added Vehicle, that can be moved with keyboard.
+  -Added Vehicle, that can be moved with IJKL keys and space to break.
-  -Camera can shoot spheres.
+  -Camera can shoot spheres with F1 to test physics and enviroment.
-  -GameObjects can have a RigidBody, that can modify body settings like mass, density...
+  -GameObjects can own a RigidBody, this rigid body does have physic properties as mass, density, friction, forcemode...
-  -Added Joints, there are four different type of joints added, with his custom info:
+  -Added constrains, there are four different type of joints added:
-    - Distance
+    - Distance/P2P joint.
-    - Hinge
+    - Hinge/Revolute joint.
-    - Spherical
+    - Spherical/Cone joint.
-    - Prismatic
+    - Prismatic/Slider joint.

 #### **CONTROLS**